chadrwalters/nova/README.md

 ### Supporting Tools

+#### PDF to Markdown Converter
+- Extracts text and images from PDF files
+- Performs OCR on images to extract text
+- Saves images to a media directory
+- Maintains directory structure and relationships

 #### Markdown Consolidator and PDF Generator
 - Combines multiple markdown files into a single document
 - Handles image processing and path resolution